-Pain and discomfort caused by Work -related Musculoskeletal Disorders (WMSDs) is one of the common health problems that have become common in almost all jobs and countries(1-5).
-These disorders may occur as a result of exposure to several stressful factors related to work, such as repetitive movements, improper posture. excessive pressure, moving heavy loads, working with manual vibrating tools, and mechanical stresses(6-10). local Musculoskeletal disorders have serious effects on the human body and psychological stressors (11).
+Pain and discomfort caused by Musculoskeletal Work-related Disorders (WMSDs) are one of the common health problems that have become common in almost all jobs and countries (1-5).
+These disorders may occur as a result of exposure to several stressful factors related to work, such as repetitive movements, improper posture. excessive pressure. moving heavy loads, working with manual vibrating tools, and local mechanical stresses (6-10).
+Musculoskeletal disorders have serious effects on the human body and psychological stressors (11).
 In the work environment, anger, anxiety, time pressures, and low social support are related.
-Excess risk factors for these disorders include individual characteristics such as gender, age, economic and social status, etc., which can cause serious hormonal and cardiovascular responses(12).
-Psychological and cause pain, sensitivity, swelling or personal stress factors can also even decrease and loss of function of hands, wrists, elbows, shoulders, neck and back(13).
+Excess risk factors for these disorders include individual characteristics such as gender, age, economic and social status, etc., which can cause serious hormonal and cardiovascular responses (12).
+Psychological and cause pain, sensitivity, swelling, or personal stress factors can also decrease and loss of function of hands, wrists, elbows, shoulders, neck, and back (13).

-According to a study conducted in Iran, musculoskeletal problems of lower limbs among Iranian employees, especially back and knee limbs, have a relatively high prevalence compared to other countries(14).
-In Iran, one of the main causes of disability and related costs is caused bv skeletal-muscular injuries, so that cumulative injuries caused by physical and mechanical factors account for 48% of work-related injuries(15).
-Gennady et al. believe that MSDs are the main cause of damage to the human resources the workforce, reducing of productivity and economic losses, and that these disorders are the reason for one-third of compensation claims for workrelated problems(16).
-Therefore, in order identify to risk factors and exposed people, different methods are used(17).
-Including the direct assessment method(18), self-report method and observation methods.
+According to a study conducted in Iran, musculoskeletal problems of the lower limbs among Iranian employees, especially back and knee problems, have a relatively high prevalence compared to other countries (14).
+In Iran, one of the main causes of disability and related costs is caused bv injuries. skeletal-muscular SO cumulative injuries caused by physical and mechanical factors account for 48% of work-related injuries (15).
+Gennady et al. believe that MSDs are the main cause of damage to the human resources workforce, of the reducing productivity and economic losses, and that these disorders are the reason for one-third of compensation claims for workrelated problems (16).
+Therefore, to identify risk factors and exposed people, different methods are used (17).
+Including the direct assessment method (18), the self-report method, and observation methods.

-Copyright© 2018, TMU Press.
+Copyright© 2024, TMU Press.
 This open-access article is published under the terms of the Creative Commons Attribution-Noncommercial 4.0 International License which permits Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) under the Attribution-Noncommercial terms